Lunardragn/PI-p-boy/README.md

 This is currently untested, as I am still working on obtaining parts.

 Updates will be made after I get the components

+### Are there better solutions?
+Yeah, but I want to make this one mine, with all the bits and bobs I could ever want.
+Just uploading the stuff so anyone could make one if they wanted

 # Hardware:
 ### Pi 3 or 4 x1
 ### Rotary encoders x2